From readers: “Our Place said their Always Pan is Lead-free. They sent me test results. Tamara, can you explain?”

 - The emphasis in the response to consumers, and the original website language is that the “ceramic” coatings have been tested and confirmed to be Lead-free.

-- Depending on whether or not the testing (i.e. the “report” shared by the company) is legitimate — which it may be, although it is missing several key data parameters, as noted above — it is possible that the coatings are indeed Lead-free.
+- Depending on whether or not the testing (i.e. the “report” shared by the company) is legitimate — which it may be, although it is missing several key data parameters, as noted above — it is possible the coatings are indeed Lead-free.

 - I find it interesting that this “testing” also indicates the product is Cobalt-free — when the Cobalt level in the bottom of the pan (based on the XRF testing I conducted and reported on in my original post) was quite high (coming in at 16,600 ppm).
 However (depending on testing methodology used), if the components were tested separately (I.e. if the coating was tested not in-situ on the pan) that bit of information could be explained by the consideration that the substrate of the lower half of the pan is the component that is positive for Cobalt (not the coating).

 - In my original article I asserted that it was possible (and likely, given testing I have done on other similar products) that the Lead that I found with the XRF testing I did was a contaminant of the Aluminum substrate.
 As no data for the substrate appears in the documentation from the manufacturer (other than their marketing materials stating that the substrate is, at least in part, Aluminum), their “report” does not refute the possibility of the substrate being made of Lead-contaminated Aluminum.
-In fact the report from the company supports my findings (in that – if the coating is, in fact, Lead-free – then the XRF is likely reading through the Lead-free coating to a Lead-contaminated substrate.)
+In fact the report from the company supports my findings (in that, if the coating is in fact Lead-free, then the XRF is likely reading through the Lead-free coating to a Lead-contaminated substrate).

 - I therefore still have concern for potential future exposure to toxicants (Lead and other metals) if/when the coating is damaged or scratched.